top of page

 • Is there a feeling you miss?
 When you’ve identified what that is, take time to journal about it.

 • Take it a step further: Share with your friend, partner, another family member, etc. what that feeling you miss is.
-Let them know why?
+Let them know why.
 What’s connected to that for you?
 Ask them the same question.
-And if you’d like, journal about that experience as well.
+And if you’d like, journal about that whole interchange/experience as well.

 • There are 8 main “domains” of self-care: